thinkshout/mailchimp/README.txt

   * Display a history of Mailchimp email and subscription activity on a tab for any Entity with an email address.

+## Upgrade Notes
+The 7.x-2.x and 7.x-3.x branches will become unsupported as MailChimp phases out their API version 2.0 by the end of 2016.
+We recommend upgrading to 7.x-4.x, the branch that is using MailChimp’s latest API version 3.0.
+The upgrade path is manual at this point, requiring disabling & uninstalling the older branch, then installing 7.x-4.x.

+Worry not!
+Your lists, subscribers, and campaign data will remain safe and sound on your MailChimp account (http://mailchimp.com/).

+Please note: The major structural change between 7.x-2.x and 7.x-4.x is the “Lists and Users” tab has been separated into three tabs “Fields”, “Lists” and “SignUp Forms”.
+You will find most of the user related configuration by creating a MailChimp field on the user account, here: admin/config/people/accounts/fields

+For more information, please visit the FAQ (https://www.drupal.org/node/2793241)

 ## Installation Notes
   * You need to have a MailChimp API Key.
   * You need to have at least one list created in MailChimp to use the